miracuse/miracuse.github.io/docs/classes/alchemist/roleplay.md

 ### Alchemy

 Alchemy is a scientific discipline.
 The conventional process for becoming an Alchemist is to study under a master, developing careful discernment and committing formulae to memory over an apprenticeship.
-Students graduate as full-fledged journeymen when they prove their ability "to heal and to harm" by brewing a potion and fabricating a grenade.
-Such recipes are only taught when a student is believed to be ready to handle the responsibility of both.

 Journeyman are encouraged to develop their skills through travel.
 They ply their trade in cities, battlefields, ancient ruins, and elsewhere.
 Their skill in creating miraculous healing draughts makes them welcome in many communities, though finding true companions is rare.
 An Alchemist's foreign worldview make it difficult to fit amongst locals.

 While often compared to **<span style="color: {{ site.mage_color }}">Magic</span>**, the products of Alchemy are distinctly more consistent.
 A Mage's power depends on their relationship with spirits.
 Their spells are never quite the same across any two castings.
 In contrast, an Alchemist's workings are more reliable.
 Their grenades do not misfire, their potions are never duds, and any particular workings they've come up with are predictable in their effects.